brief-ds/brief-ds.github.io/_posts/2025-05-19-Misspecification-Test-for-Large-Models.md

 From what we said above, in this case of high sparsity, every step of computation would be in the order of <math><mi>r</mi></math>, in order to carry out the misspecification test.
 When <math><mi>r</mi></math> is in the order of <math><msup><mn>10</mn><mn>15</mn></msup></math>, on a single typical laptop microprocessor, it may take at most weeks to finish the computation, provided that it can sustain working at full power and heat for that long.

 ## Parallel Processing for Multiple Objectives in a Large Model
-In the section above, we supposed that for a given input text, only a tiny fraction of the neurons would be involved in the computation.
-Broadly, if for any given specific task, only a tiny fraction of neurons would be involved in computing the result, it is possible to imagine a practical Large Model always computing for multiple tasks or objectives at the same time, dedicating largely different fractions of neurons to different tasks or objectives.
-At the outcome, it may weigh the results obtained for the various objectives and take an action.
+Broadly, if for any given specific task, only a tiny fraction of neurons is involved in computation, it becomes possible to dedicate different assemblies of neurons to different computational tasks at once.
+At the end, the human may weigh the results of all the tasks and make a final decision.
 Is that why we as human are always puzzled about life's conundrums?

 ## REFERENCES
 <a name="ref-white92">White, Halbert et al, 1992, Artificial Neural Networks: Approximation and Learning Theory.</a>